How Chronic High Cortisol Levels Are Messing with Your Fitness Goals

 • Osteoporosis

-As a result, cortisol wants your body to keep all the fat it has.
+As a result, these chemicals released during a stress response wants your body to keep all the fat it has.
 And it also wants you to eat as much as you can whenever you can, just in case.
 Evolution is slower than human progress, and our body’s haven’t yet figured out that rarely do we actually encounter a real life or death situation.
-So, how can we help ourselves chill out biologically and shed that feeling of the weight of the world… and maybe also some weight?
+So, how can we help ourselves chill out biologically and shed that feeling of the weight of the world… and maybe also some actual weight?

 Am I Self-Sabotaging My Fitness Routine?

-Let’s talk about cortisol and your health and fitness routine, because there are some misconceptions to address:
+Let’s talk about stress and your health and fitness routine, because there are some misconceptions to address:

 Myth #1: Low-calorie diets work.

-Crash dieting, skipping meals and drastically cutting calories will all raise your cortisol levels because your body goes into starvation mode.
+Crash dieting, skipping meals and drastically cutting calories will all raise your levels of pro-stress chemicals because your body goes into starvation mode.
 In its mind, no food = imminent danger = save everything we have to survive.
 And “everything we have” is most often focused on the abdomen, which is why you can never find all your abs even with all the dieting in the world.
+You're working against yourself here.

 Myth #2: There’s no such thing as too much exercise.